ShalomObongo/Zanari/dev-docs/backend-architecture.md

 -   **Paystack**: Used for payment processing.
 The `PaymentService` interacts with `PaystackClient`.
 -   **SMTP/Email**: Configurable via environment variables.
 Falls back to Supabase native auth emails if SMTP is not configured.

+## Background Jobs & Scripts
+-   **Interest Accrual**: `scripts/accrue-interest.ts` is a standalone script designed to be run via cron (e.g., daily or hourly).
+It iterates through all users with investment positions and persists their accrued interest to the database.

 ## Development Mode
 The backend supports a "Sandbox" mode.
 If `SUPABASE_URL` is not set, the container initializes in-memory repositories and services.
 This allows developers to run the API and frontend without a live internet connection or external dependencies.